 Since a smart switch is constantly projecting signal and is always powered on in some fashion, I’d recommend installing in a home with a modern circuit breaker and a minimum 100 amp service.
 That’s not going to be a problem if your home was built in the last 50-60 years.
 If you’re in an older home with an old style fuse box, consult an electrician first before you jump in.

 What’s inside my light switch box?

 Before installing a smart light switch, you also need to make sense of what’s inside your light switch box.
 The smart switch you’re about to install will probably be making use of more wiring and space inside your existing light box, and it’s important to know that you have everything inside the box you need.

 One other thing to keep in mind is whether you have multi-gang or single-gang switch boxes.
 A multi-gang setup is one where you have more than one light switch in the same box.
-In these circumstances, you might not be able to use a lot of the switches that are currently out on the market.
-Some switches just aren’t configured for them, and some setups take up so much room inside the existing light box that you may not even be able to fit it properly, especially if it needs its own faceplate to smooth away the setup.
+In these circumstances, you might not be able to use a lot of the switches that are currently available on the market.
+Some switches just aren’t configured for them, and some setups take up so much room inside the existing light box that you may not even be able to fit it properly—especially if it needs its own faceplate to smooth away the setup.

 Wi-Fi connections and maintenance

 Having a strong Wi-Fi connection is a really important part of having smart switches in your home.
 Since your switches run both at home and remotely through the strength of your home network, you’ll need to ensure that you have a strong signal wherever you’re installing the switch.
 The most common issue you’ll run into with a weak connection is a failure to sync.
 This can be both annoying and bothersome because your app will never recognize whether the switch is on or off.
 My recommendation would be to get yourself a Mesh Wi-Fi system at home so that all of your devices can maintain strong connections.